anaclumos/extracranial/posts/2019-11-06-video-compression/en.md

 If the I-Frame is lost and only the next P-Frame and B-Frame arrive, the change value is applied to the wrong I-Frame.

-## Seeing is not worth a thousand words
+## A picture is worth a thousand words

 If you still don't understand, check it out with your own eyes.
 Using a commercial video library such as 'FFmpeg', the frame information of a video file can be intentionally corrupted.
 This type of art is called Datamoshing.